 The interface allows for a considerable amount of customization right out of the gate.
-This will enable you to create quick and unique microsites for any occasion.
-Whether that is for the release of a new product or to promote events, deals, coupons, whatever you would typically post on a central website hub.
+This will enable you to create quick and unique microsites for any occasion, whether for the release of a new product or to promote events, deals, and coupons, whatever you would typically post on a central website hub.

-Considered by the Chinese to be the Facebook of China, RenRen.com gained massive popularity around the year 2005.
+Considered by the Chinese to be China's Facebook, RenRen.com gained massive popularity around the year 2005.

 RenRen’s color scheme, design, and even the logo were similar to Facebook.
 Many believed the company was in some way affiliated to the social media giants from the west.

 Zhihu is known as the Chinese version of Quora.

 Although in recent years, this question and answer website has gone on to become much more.
 The answers you will find on Zhihu are mostly very lengthy, unlike any such platform.
 By the end of June 2018, Zhihu had a user base of 200 million with 7.05 million visitors daily.